tomvit/rest-demo/README.md

 3. Run ```bin/run.sh```.
 4. Access the app at http://localhost:8080

 Alternatically, if you do not have maven installed locally and you use Docker, you can run the application as follows.
-The container uses maven [Java 8 image](https://hub.docker.com/_/maven).
+The container uses [Maven Java 8 image](https://hub.docker.com/_/maven).

 1. Go to the ```bin``` directory
 2. Run ```docker-compose up -d```.